nloncke/kepler-flare-project/README.md

 22 Apr 2014: Revised draft due.
 As above, but with results from classifier and initial conclusions.

 6 May 2014: Final Report due to Planets & Life Program

+Next steps: store output of classifier (even as a plain text file)
+            run flareint on everything classifier says is a flare. plot the data

+	    change learning curve accuracy to account for the yeses also, do subset selection as per L's email